awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable.md

 When you enable a security standard, all of the controls for that standard are enabled by default\.
 You can then disable individual controls\.
 See [Disabling and enabling individual controls](securityhub-standards-enable-disable-controls.md)\.

-When a standard is first enabled, Security Hub calculates the initial security score for the standard when the standard status is `READY`\.
-After the status is `READY`, the initial security score is typically available within 30 minutes\.
-To see the current status of the standard, use the `GetEnabledStandards` API operation\.
+When you enable Security Hub, Security Hub calculates the initial security score for a standard within 30 minutes after your first visit to the **Summary** page or **Security standards** page on the Security Hub console\.
+Scores are only generated for standards that are enabled when you visit those pages\.
+In addition, AWS Config resource recording must be configured for scores to appear\.
+After first\-time score generation, Security Hub updates the security score every 24 hours\.
+Security Hub displays a timestamp to indicate when a security score was last updated\.
+To view a list of standards that are currently enabled, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetEnabledStandards.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetEnabledStandards.html) API operation\.

 **Note**
-It can take up to 24 hours for initial security scores to be generated in the China Regions and AWS GovCloud \(US\) Region\.
+It can take up to 24 hours for first\-time security scores to be generated in the China Regions and AWS GovCloud \(US\) Region\.

 ## Auto\-enabled standards for new organization accounts<a name="securityhub-auto-enabled-standards"></a>